 Governor Carney has directed new resources to high-needs schools, partnered with the private sector to drive new job creation, and taken steps to lower healthcare costs for Delaware families, businesses, and taxpayers.

-One year since his Inauguration as Delaware's 74th Governor, here's how Governor Carney is working for Delawareans.
+Two years since his Inauguration as Delaware's 74th Governor, here's how Governor Carney is working for Delawareans.

 Featured News from Governor Carney